 Stage 1: The Egg

 The EAB’s eggs are extremely small.
 They’re around a millimeter in size and are reddish-brown in color.
 Adults tend to lay eggs within furrowing bark and within the crown of ash trees.
-Areas in which their eggs can be spotted include bark cracks and crevices, the surface of the bark or underneath the outer bark.
+Areas in which their eggs can be spotted include bark cracks and crevices, the surface of the bark, or underneath the outer bark.

 Stage 2: The Larva

-Within 7 to 10 days of being laid, the EAB’s eggs become larva.
+Within 7 to 10 days of being laid, the EAB’s eggs become a larva.
 In this stage, their appearance is flat with white grubs and 22-32mm in length.
 Once they’re free from their egg, they burrow within the inner bark and cambial layer, creating S-shaped feeding galleries under the bark.
 The inner bark tissues and the cambium provide them with the source of food they need to continue to grow.
-These tissues are also responsible for transporting water and nutrients throughout the tree.
+These tissues are also responsible for transporting water and nutrients throughout the ash tree Wisconsin.
 The larva undergoes 4 instar stages.
-Larval development is much faster on trees that have already experienced stress.
+Larval development is much faster on ash trees that have already experienced stress.

 Stage 3: Pre-Pupa

 Taking place within the first 7-9 months, the final instar stage is just before it becomes a pupa.
 During the last instar, the larva will create a small chamber and curve back onto itself into a position that indicates it has entered the pre-pupa stage.
 They can be found in the bark of thicker ash trees and in the outer sapwood of thinner ash tree disease treatments.
 They do not feed once they’ve reached the pre-pupa form.